soxueren/atsd/administration/metric-persistence-filter.md

 # Metric Persistence Filter

-Metric Persistence Filter field in metric editor is used to discard inserts based on a filter expression, similar to the filter expressions found in the Rule Engine Editor.
+The metric persistence filter field in the metric editor is used to discard inserts based on a filter expression, similar to the filter expressions found in the rule engine editor.

-Below is a use case example of how the Metric Persistence Filter can be used.
+Below is a use case example of how the metric persistence filter can be used.

 To see which metrics have the most amount of inserts navigate to Admin